 16. The TWA Orders Unit in the Department for Transport (DfT) handles, from start to finish, all applications for TWA orders that require determination by the Secretary of State for Transport.
 Such applications should be addressed to the Secretary of State for Transport, c/o the TWA Orders Unit, and sent to the Unit's address at Annex 1 - which also gives relevant telephone enquiry numbers for the Unit.

 17. As most applications for TWA orders require determination by the Secretary of State for Transport, the Unit oversees the operation of the TWA process generally, in liaison with other interested Departments and the Assembly.
 It therefore takes the lead role in advising on the procedures, working up proposed changes to the legislation and issuing relevant guidance.

-18. Furthermore, the TWA Orders Unit carries out the procedural work on - acting on behalf of the Assembly and Defra respectively.
+- 18. Furthermore, the TWA Orders Unit carries out the procedural work on - - (a) transport applications in Wales and - (b) applications relating to inland waterways, acting on behalf of the Assembly and Defra respectively.
 Therefore, whilst such applications should be made out to the National Assembly for Wales or the Secretary of State for Environment, Food and Rural Affairs, whichever is responsible for the decision, they should be marked for the attention of the TWA Orders Unit and sent to the address given in Annex 1.